shivasiddharth/Assistants-Pi/README.md

 **One installer for both Google Asistant and Amazon Alexa**
 **Simultaneously run Google Assistant and Alexa on Raspberry Pi**

+**Due to the 20th Dec update to Google Assistant SDK, the installation process has remarkably changed.
+Please Read through this document carefully**
+**Refer to this video https://youtu.be/vprJBDDYE8Q for critical steps in Google Assistant installation**

 ****************************************************************
 **Before Starting the setup**
 ****************************************************************